 Research has found that the most effective treatments for OCD and these related conditions are specific types of Cognitive-Behavioral Therapy (CBT).
 The primary CBT techniques used in treating these disorders are Exposure and Response Prevention (ERP), Imaginal Exposure, Interoceptive Exposure, Cognitive Restructuring, Acceptance and Commitment Therapy (ACT), Mindfulness Based Cognitive Behavioral Therapy, and Habit Reversal Training (HRT).
 For more information on Cognitive-Behavioral Therapy for the treatment of OCD and these related conditions, click here.

-In addition to individual therapy, the OCD Center of Los Angeles also offers five low fee therapy/support groups for adults with OCD and these related conditions.
+In addition to individual therapy, the OCD Center of Los Angeles also offers four low fee therapy/support groups for adults with OCD and these related conditions.
 All of our weekly therapy / support groups are led by our staff therapists, and use the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
 For more information on these groups, click here.

 We also offer webcam based online therapy and telephone therapy to clients throughout California, as well as residents of most other countries.
 Telephone and online therapy are ideally suited for clients who have limitations that restrict their ability travel, and for individuals unable to find find qualified treatment near to their home.
 If you would like to learn more about our telephone and online therapy program for OCD and related anxiety disorders, please click here.